 - 4. No student who participates in intercollegiate athletics and does not complete the work of that term shall be permitted to compete in the same sport thereafter until he shall have been in attendance one full term subsequent to his last participation. - No student shall participate in intercollegiate athletics until he shall have been in attendance in the College for one full collegiate year.
-(The summer term will not count toward residence.) - 6.
-No student shall participate in intercollegiate athletics for more than three years in the aggregate, and any member of a college team who plays through one-half of a contest or competes in an intercollegiate track meet does thereby participate in that sport for the year.
-(Interpretation-Participation in the first two contests after the opening cf each respective sport shall not count.)

-- No student shall play in any game under an assumed name. - 8.
+(The summer term will not count toward residence.) - No student shall participate in intercollegiate athletics for more than three years in the aggregate. - No student shall play in any game under an assumed name. - 8.
 No student shall be permitted to play in any intercollegiate contest who receives any remuneration or pay, either directly or indirectly, for his services on the college team.
-No student shall participate in any intercollegiate contest who has ever been guilty of professionalism in athietics.
+No student shall participate in any intercollegiate contest who has ever been guilty of professionalism in athletics.

-No person who receives any compensation from the institution for services rendered by way of regular instruction shall be allowed to play on any team; but laboratory assistants or men holding analogcus positions shall not be barred by this rule.
+No person who receives any compensation from the institution for services rendered by way of regular instruction shall be allowed to play on any team; but laboratory assistants or men holding analogous positions shall not be barred by this rule.